 Gallbladder and bile duct cancers are not usually inherited.
 Most cases are not passed down through families.
 However, certain rare genetic conditions and metabolic disorders can increase a person’s risk.
 In most people, these cancers are more strongly linked to long-term inflammation, gallstones, and chronic liver disease than to inherited genes.

 At Leaders in Liver Health, we carefully review each patient’s personal and family medical history.
-This helps us identify people who may benefit from closer monitoring and tailored screening.
+This helps us identify people who may benefit from closer monitoring and tailored Fibroscan screening.

 An accurate diagnosis is essential to confirm the presence of cancer, determine how advanced it is, and plan the most appropriate treatment.
 In the UK, both NHS and private healthcare pathways follow established clinical guidelines.
 Diagnosis usually involves a combination of blood tests, imaging scans, and, in some cases, a biopsy to confirm the diagnosis.